Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Model Definition and Basic Structures

 For any red edge with multiplicity $m_1>0$ directed from a node $v$ in a counting level $L_t$ to the child of another node $u\in L_t$, there must be a red edge with multiplicity $m_2>0$ from $u$ to the child of $v$.
-Then, we have $m_1{\bf a}(v)=m_2{\bf a}(u)$.
-By writing the system of such linear equations for the entire level $L_t$ and solving it in terms of a single free variable, we can easily compute the Input Frequency function.
-Note that the first counting level $L_t$ occurs when $t\leq n-2$, and it takes at most $t+n$ rounds for all the nodes in $L_t$ and their children to appear in the views of all agents.
+Then, we have $m_1{\bf a}(u)=m_2{\bf a}(v)$.
+By writing the system of such linear equations for the entire level $L_t$ and solving it up to a common factor, we can compute the Input Frequency function without determining $n$.
+Note that the first counting level $L_t$ occurs when $t\leq n-2$, and it takes at most $t+n$ rounds for all the nodes in $L_t$ and their children to appear in the vistas of all agents.
 Thus, this algorithm stabilizes in at most $2n-2$ rounds.

 \myskip \mypar{Self-stabilization.} An algorithm computes a function in a \emph{self-stabilizing} manner if it does so regardless of the initial states of the agents.
 That is, even if the states of the agents consist of incorrect history trees, a self-stabilizing algorithm is able to eventually erase all errors and stabilize on the correct output.
 Clearly, the above algorithm is not self-stabilizing.